Ambigram

 An ambigram is a calligraphic composition of glyphs (letters, numbers, symbols or other shapes) that can yield different meanings depending on the orientation of observation.
 Most ambigrams are visual palindromes that rely on some kind of symmetry, and they can often be interpreted as visual puns.

-The term was coined by Douglas Hofstadter in 1983–1984.
+Although the concept is older, the term "ambigram" was coined by Douglas Hofstadter in 1983–1984.

 Most often, ambigrams appear as visually symmetrical words.
 When flipped, they remain unchanged, or they mutate to reveal another meaning.
 "Half-turn" ambigrams undergo a point reflection (180-degree rotational symmetry) and can be read upside down (for example, the word "swims"), while mirror ambigrams have axial symmetry and can be read through a reflective surface like a mirror.
 Many other types of ambigrams exist.

 Ambigrams can be constructed in various languages and alphabets, and the notion often extends to numbers and other symbols.
 It is a recent interdisciplinary concept, combining art, literature, mathematics, cognition, and optical illusions.
 Drawing symmetrical words constitutes also a recreational activity for amateurs.
 Numerous ambigram logos are famous, and ambigram tattoos have become increasingly popular.
 There are methods to design an ambigram, a field in which some artists have become specialists.